 As of end-January 2016, 51 out of 83 applications were approved with a total funding of about HK$143.7 million, since the launch of the Film Development Fund Scheme for Financing Film Production in October 2007.

 Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA)

 CEPA provisions include significant market liberalisation measures for Hong Kong's audio-visual services industry, including the production of television drama programmes.
-As at end-January 2015, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 69 audio-visual service companies.
+As at end-January 2016, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 73 audio-visual service companies.

 CEPA relaxes the scope for Hong Kong companies operating wholly-owned units in respect of business of cinema construction and renovation, allowing them to construct or renovate more than one cinema theatre at more than one location for film-screening business.
 Many Hong Kong companies have set up cinemas, including flagship multiplex cinemas, in various mainland cities.
 Besides, Chinese language films produced by Hong Kong companies approved by Chinese mainland authorities are not subject to the import quota set for foreign films.
 In addition, films co-produced by Hong Kong and the mainland are treated as mainland productions.

 After ten annual Supplements to keep widening and broadening the liberalisation measures in favour of HKSS, Hong Kong and the mainland entered into a subsidiary agreement under CEPA in 2014 to achieve basic liberalisation of trade in service trade in Guangdong.
 This was then followed in December 2015 by another agreement to extend the coverage of the 2014 agreement from Guangdong to the rest of the mainland, with details of the preferential access concerning the audio-visual sector found at this website.